Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 **The proposal** is to pick _the second way_ since it's less questionable.

-The reasonings above give us a hint that if we want to make it possible to materialize the implicit context parameter, then it should be some special syntax:
+The reasonings above give us a hint that if we want to make it possible to explicitialize the implicit context parameter, then it should be some special syntax:

 ```kotlin